New Bathroom Cost

 Can I Install a New Bathroom Myself?

 You can fit a new bathroom or undertake a bathroom refurb as a DIY project if you are experienced in the necessary areas.
-But it advised that you use professional tradesmen to undertake the task.
+However, it is advised that you use professional tradesmen to undertake the task.
 Electricals are dangerous, and when combined with water, the risk is huge.

 Getting things wrong when attempting to complete a DIY bathroom refurb may not only be dangerous but also hugely costly, as they often end up with professionals coming in to put right all of the issues that a DIY fanatic has accidentally done incorrectly.